brettz9/filebrowser-enhanced/README.md

 # Higher-priority todos
-1. Per AMO review requirement, prompt user whenever they try to reveal or execute a local file from a remote site, with the option to whitelist a particular domain.
+1. Per AMO review requirement, prompt user whenever they try to reveal or execute a local file from a remote site (ideally with the option to whitelist a particular domain) though for now just a global preference.
+1. Get [jawbar](https://github.com/brettz9/jawbar) applied in place of datalist for a richer display and decouping of user input, data, and display text.
+    1. Provide keyboard navigation
+1. Resubmit to AMO (and note to reviewers that other concerns from last review should be overcome)

+# Possible Todos

 1. Make application of stylesheet customizable

-# Possible Todos

 1. Figure out way around "pageshow" problem of path input not getting populate when using back button in browser.
 1. Support opening file:// links from remote sites as per [LocalLink](http://locallink.mozdev.org/)